 - Wait until you have completed some treatment and have seen improvement before putting together a total sum

-Finally, it’s important to bear in mind who is sitting across the table from you in a personal injury suit.
-It’s almost never the individual driver, homeowner, dog owner, doctor, or business owner involved in your injury.
+Finally, it’s crucial to bear in mind who is sitting across the table from you in a personal injury suit.
+It’s seldom the individual driver, homeowner, dog owner, doctor, or business owner involved in your injury.
 Instead, it will be their insurance company.

-Insurance companies fight personal injury lawsuits for a living.
-In many ways, this is their whole business—staving off liability wherever possible.
-They have no problem paying a fair settlement when they can clearly see they would lose at court; paying you is cheaper than a court battle, and the cost is built into their business model.
-But they will not give in to what they see as frivolous or unfounded lawsuits.
-Unless you can show them that you’re highly likely to win in a courtroom, it won’t be easy to win your case.
+Insurance companies fight personal injury claims for a living.
+This is their entire business: staving off liability wherever possible.
+They have no problem paying a fair settlement when they can clearly see they would lose in court; paying you is cheaper than a court battle, and the cost is built into their business model.

-Unfortunately, this means more than just gathering the evidence above.
-Insurers will look for ways to discredit you.
-They will also use negotiation tactics to try to rattle you into accepting a smaller amount than you really deserve.
+Insurers will look for ways to discredit you while denying and devaluing your claim.
+They will also use negotiation tactics to try and rattle you into accepting a smaller amount than you really deserve.
 For example:

 - If they call you and start the conversation with, “How are you today?” and you say, “Fine,” they will use this against you.

-- If you give them a recorded statement they will find the one sentence that makes it sound like you are less injured than you really are.
+- If you give them a recorded statement, they will find the one sentence that makes it sound like you are less injured than you genuinely are.

-- They may offer you fast money before you know the full cost of your injury, hoping you will blindly sign away your right to more.
+- They may offer you fast money before you know the total cost of your injury, hoping you will blindly sign away your right to more.

-It’s very hard to deal with insurers and their lawyer in a calm, level-headed way—and they know this.
-This is why the best action you can take in any personal injury case is to get a good attorney of your own.
+The best action you can take in any personal injury case is to get an excellent lawyer of your own.
 Once you do, the insurance company must only speak with your attorney, and you protect yourself from falling into their traps.